Sign In

 3 credits

 This course will focus on the different types of tests and techniques, both analytical and graphical, for data representation and analysis of well tests.
 This will include analysis of semi-log plot, Cartesian plot and diagnostic-derivative log-log plot for different flow regimes during draw-down, and build-up tests and also using type curve matching technique.
 Students will also learn about the interpretation of complex data, such as those from well test in naturally fractured reservoirs and hydraulically fractured wells.
-Students should also learn about interpretation and analysis of RFT data.
+Students should also learn about the interpretation and analysis of RFT data.

 Course Code